Empress Zhang (Hongxi)

-Empress Chengxiaozhao (誠孝昭皇后; 1379 – 20 November 1442), of the Zhang clan, was a Chinese empress consort of the Ming dynasty, married to the fourth Ming ruler, the Hongxi Emperor (Zhu Gaozhi 1378–1425).
+Empress Chengxiaozhao (誠孝昭皇后; 1379 – 20 November 1442), of the Zhang clan, was a Chinese empress consort of the Ming dynasty, married to the fourth Ming ruler, the Hongxi Emperor (Zhu Gaochi 1378–1425).
 He only ruled for one year, so she then served as Empress dowager after the accession of her son the Xuande Emperor.
 She later served as the Regent of China during the minority of the reign of her grandson, Emperor Yingzong of Ming, from 1435 until 1442.

 Early life

 Zhang was from Northern Shanxi, a peasant background, the daughter of Zhang Qi (張麒) and Lady Tong (仝氏).
 She had two brothers, Zang Chang (1374–1428), who was a distinguished General, and Zang Sheng (1379–1444), who rose to the rank of commander-in-chief (dudu tongzhi).
 Both brothers were enfeoffed as earls.

 She became the first spouse of the future Hongxi Emperor in 1395 or 1396.
 On her marriage, her father was posthumously enfeoffed as Marquis of Pengcheng (彭城侯).
 She gave birth to her eldest son, Zhu Zhanji in 1399.
 He became the favourite of his grandfather, who appointed him imperial grandson-heir (Huang Taisun) in 1411.
 In 1405, she gave birth to her second son, Zhu Zhanyong, followed by Zhu Zhanshan in 1406, and a daughter, Princess Jiaxing in 1409.

 In 1404, her spouse was made heir apparent and Zhang was elevated to crown princess (皇太子妃 (Huáng Tàizǐfēi)).
 His father, however, was not convinced that he was the right choice for heir apparent, and tried several attempts to appoint someone else.
 Court officials resisted these attempts.
 Zhang, a respectful and filial as well as a good manager played a part in his retaining the position as the heir apparent.